 There are plenty of different ways you can group donors, depending on your fundraising goals.
 For instance, you may choose to separate donors by frequency/donation type and create groups of:

 If you’ve never attempted donor segmentation before or don’t know where to start, this could be a good opportunity to partner with a fundraising consultant.
-Donorly’s fundraising consultant guide explains that these professionals provide guidance and resources for growing organizations to start fundraising beyond their size.
+Donorly’s fundraising consultant guide explains that these professionals provide expert guidance and resources for growing organizations to start fundraising beyond their size.

 After donors contribute to your cause, they want and deserve to know how your organization used the funds.
 By informing supporters of the impact of their donations, you cultivate transparency and trust, which often leads to improved donor retention.